 If someone has an IDD, it’s important not only that they feel welcome but also that their friends and family members feel comfortable around them too–so keep these pointers in mind:

-Respect individual differences by being patient when communicating with someone who has an IDD; don’t expect him/her to understand everything immediately or respond quickly when spoken too quickly (it may take longer than usual).
+Respect individual differences by being patient when communicating with someone who has a form of IDD.
+Overall do not expect him/her to understand everything immediately or respond quickly when spoken too quickly.
+However, do not assume a person’s limitations or speak to them as if they are “dumb”.

-When you’re planning an activity, think about whether or not it would be appropriate for someone with IDD to join.
-If the answer is yes and they are interested in participating, invite them!
+When you’re planning an activity, think about whether or not it would be appropriate (safe) for the person.
+If you’re unsure ask someone who is.
+Then if the answer is yes and they are interested in participating, invite them!

-Online resources.
-There are many websites that can you learn about intellectual and developmental disabilities, including the National Association for the Dually Diagnosed (NADD) and the National Down Syndrome Society.
+Online Resources.
+There are many websites where you can learn about intellectual and developmental disabilities, including the National Association for the Dually Diagnosed (NADD) and the National Down Syndrome Society.

-Assistive technology.
 Assistive technology is any tool or device that helps an individual with a disability to communicate, learn or perform more easily.
-These tools include communication devices such as speech-generating devices, augmentative communication devices (such as tablets), switches, or other input devices; specialized software applications such as screen readers; mobility aids like wheelchairs and walkers; educational materials in alternative formats such as large print books or Braille materials; electronic organizers/scanners/copiers/printers, etc., which allow individuals with low vision access to printed material through scanning technology rather than having them read from the page by page manually.
+These tools include communication devices such as speech-generating devices, augmentative communication devices (such as tablets), switches, or other input devices.
+Specialized software applications such as screen readers; mobility aids like wheelchairs and walkers; educational materials in alternative formats such as large print books or Braille materials; electronic organizers/scanners/copiers/printers, etc. This allows individuals with low vision access to printed material through scanning technology rather than having them read from page to page manually.

 Be Open to Learning